 tribes of Britain.
 Crissmass was a name used for a person born at Christmas.
-During the Middle Ages, many nicknames referred to various religious festivals, medieval name days, or the particular day of the week when feudal
+During the Middle Ages, many nicknames referred to various religious festivals, medieval name days, or the particular day of the week when

 services were fulfilled.

 and the arrival of Duke William at Hastings in 1066 A.D.

 This web page shows only a small excerpt of our Crissmass research.Another 101 words (7 lines of text) covering the years 1185, 1191, 1308, and 1602 are included under the topic Early Crissmass History in all our PDF Extended History products and printed products wherever possible.

 Until the dictionary, an invention of only the last few hundred

 years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations

 in names are frequently found in early Anglo-Saxon

 and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Crissmass include Christmas, Cristmas, Cristmus, Christmus and many more.